-In the name of God Almighty
+In the Name of Almighty God

-His Imperial Majesty the most blessed, sovereign, great sovereign emperor and autocrat all-Russian and His Majesty the most blessed and sovereign great emperor of the Ottoman, motivated by an equal desire to put an end to the scourge of war and to restore peace, friendship and good harmony between their powers on a solid and unshakable foundation, unanimously decided to entrust this saving work to the watch and leadership of the mutual representatives, namely: All-Russian Emperor – the most brilliant and highly superior Count Ivan Ivanovich Dibich-Zabalkansky His Majesty Adjutant General, Infantry General, Commander-in-Chief of the 2nd Army, Chief of the Infantry on behalf of his regiment and Member of the State Council, Knight of Orders of All Russian, Imperial-Austrian: Maria Theresa of the Lesser Cross, Leopold the Great Cross, and Royal Prussian: Black Eagle , Red Eagle 1st class and military Dignity; owning a golden sword decorated with diamonds with the inscription “For courage”, medals: for the campaign of 1812, for the capture of Paris in 1814 and for the Persian War of 1826, 1827 and 1828, which, by the power of the highest authority granted to him, appointed and named plenipotentiaries of the Imperial Court of Russia Count Alexei Orlov, Adjutant General, Lieutenant General, Commander of the 1st Cuirassier Division, Knight of Russian Orders: St. Anna of the 1st degree, decorated with diamonds, St. Equal-to-the-Apostles Prince Vladimir of the 2nd degree, St. Great Martyr and Victorious George the 4th degree and the golden sword “For courage”, decorated with diamonds; Imperial-Austrian Leopold 3rd class; Royal Prussian: Red Eagle 1st class, “For Dignity” and the Iron Cross; Royal Bavarian Maximilian of the 3rd class, and having silver and bronze medals for the campaign of 1812 and another silver for the capture of Paris in 1814; and Count Theodore Palen, Privy Counselor and Knight of Russian Orders: St. Blessed Grand Prince Alexander Nevsky, St. Anna of the 1st degree and St. John of Jerusalem; His Majesty Emperor of Ottoman – honorable and worthier Mehmed Sadik Efendi, the true great defterdar of the Sublime Porte and Abdul-Kadir-Bey, the Kaziasker of Anatolia.
+His Imperial Majesty, the most illustrious, most powerful, great sovereign Emperor and Autocrat of all Russia, and His Imperial Majesty, the most illustrious and most powerful great Ottoman Emperor, moved by a mutual desire to put an end to the calamities of war and to restore peace, friendship, and good relations between their states on a firm and unshakable foundation, have unanimously decided to entrust this salutary task to the oversight and guidance of their mutual plenipotentiaries, namely: His Imperial Majesty the Emperor of All Russia has appointed and designated as plenipotentiary from the Russian Imperial Court the most illustrious and most excellent Count Ivan Ivanovich Dibich-Zabalkansky, His Imperial Majesty’s General-Adjutant, General of Infantry, Commander-in-Chief of the 2nd Army, Chief of the infantry regiment bearing his name, Member of the State Council, Knight of all Russian orders, of the Imperial Austrian Orders: Maria Theresa (Lesser Cross), Leopold (Great Cross), and of the Royal Prussian Orders of the Black Eagle, the Red Eagle of the 1st Class, and Military Merit; bearer of a gold sword inscribed “For Bravery,” adorned with diamonds, and medals for the 1812 campaign, the capture of Paris in 1814, and the Persian War of 1826, 1827, and 1828; who, by the authority granted to him, has appointed and named as plenipotentiaries from the Russian Imperial Court the most illustrious and honorable gentlemen: Count Alexey Orlov, His Imperial Majesty’s General-Adjutant, Lieutenant General, Commander of the 1st Cuirassier Division, Knight of the Russian Orders of St. Anna of the 1st Degree adorned with diamonds, of the Holy Equal-to-the-Apostles Prince Vladimir of the 2nd Degree, of the Holy Great Martyr and Victorious George of the 4th Degree, and bearer of a gold sword “For Bravery” adorned with diamonds; of the Imperial Austrian Order of Leopold of the 3rd Class; of the Royal Prussian Orders: the Red Eagle of the 1st Class, “For Merit” and the Iron Cross; of the Royal Bavarian Order of Maximilian of the 3rd Class, and bearer of silver and bronze medals for the 1812 campaign and another silver one for the capture of Paris in 1814; and Count Fyodor Pahlen, Privy Counselor and Knight of the Russian Orders of St. Alexander Nevsky, St. Anna of the 1st Degree, and St. John of Jerusalem; and His Imperial Majesty the Ottoman Emperor has appointed and named as plenipotentiaries the most excellent and honorable gentlemen: Mehmed Said Efendi, the actual Grand Defterdar of the Sublime Ottoman Porte, and Abdul Kadir Bey, the Kaziasker of Anatolia.

 Article I